Healthier Lancashire and South Cumbria are undertaking a programme of work to improve vascular services

 Progress to date

-The group has worked on creating a list of possible options for delivering vascular services across Lancashire and South Cumbria.
+The group has worked on creating a long list of possible options for delivering vascular services across Lancashire and South Cumbria.

 Vascular key messages

 The key message briefings aim to keep stakeholders informed and up to date about the work of the Vascular Programme Board by regularly providing key messages and inviting your comments and views.